Understanding Sleep Disorders and Comorbid Conditions

 Lifestyle interventions: Sometimes, lifestyle changes can make all the difference, including setting and maintaining a sleep schedule, frequent physical activity, and employment of relaxation techniques to achieve better sleep quality.

-High Blood Pressure and Insomnia
+High Blood Pressure And Insomnia

 There is an almost certain relationship between high blood pressure and insomnia because bad sleep threatens to send cardiovascular health into shock.
 The impact of insomnia on sleep is implicated with increased stress hormones and heightened sympathetic nervous system activity, which may increase blood pressure.